jim-schwoebel/allie/training/readme.md

 ## Settings to finish (before production build)
 Other things (in model.py).
+* clean up TPOT and other stuff to allow for output of the model name and model directory (for model compression later).
 * If clean == True, then clean each folder.
 This will remove any duplicate files (through byte-wise analysis).
 * If augment == True, can augment via augmentation scripts (audio, text, image, and video data).
 * production == True, create a folder for GitHub (Docker container, featurizers, automated testing w/ test file, YAML files)  and select a cool .GIF to put in repo readme (model accuracies + performance).